John Jenrette: U.S. House of Representatives

 In the 1972 contest Jenrette defeated the seventeen-term Congressman John L. McMillan in the primary, but lost the general election to the Republican, Edward Lunn Young.
 Undaunted, he again ran for the seat in 1974.
 This time he won, in part because of the extreme unpopularity of Republican Richard Nixon and the Watergate scandal.

 Jenrette was fairly liberal by South Carolina standards of the time.
 He seemed out of place representing a rather conservative and mostly rural congressional district in northeastern South Carolina.
 However, he was locally well-known and benefited from enthusiastic African-American support.
 Additionally, the South Carolina Republican Party was not especially well-organized at the time in that part of the state.
 Jenrette performed well in his first two years in Congress and easily defeated Young again in 1976.
 In 1978, he received only token primary opposition and faced no major-party opposition.

 Jenrette was selected to join the House Majority leadership team as a Deputy Whip shortly after arriving in Washington in 1975, and he served on the Democratic leadership team as a Deputy Whip for all six years he served in Congress.
 He served first on the House Agriculture Committee and then on the prestigious House Appropriations Committee.
 He was the founder and first Chairman of the Congressional Travel and Tourism Caucus.
 Jenrette placed great emphasis on constituent service, and he and his staff were widely recognized as the most responsive office the Sixth District had ever seen.
 Among his many constituent services was securing federal funding for a high span bridge over the Sampit River in Georgetown, South Carolina, allowing sea-going vessels to travel upstream.
-Jenrette was the first Member of Congress to endorse Jimmy Carter for President.
+Jenrette was the first Member of Congress to endorse Jimmy Carter for president.
 Carter campaigned in South Carolina for Jenrette, and Jenrette campaigned for Carter in South Carolina and elsewhere, and persuaded a large number of congressional colleagues to support Carter during the nominating process.

-Jenrette is most famous for two things during his days as a Congressman.
-First, he allegedly had sex with his then-wife, actress and model Rita Jenrette, behind a pillar on the steps of the Capitol Building during a break in a late night session of Congress (The comedy group "Capitol Steps" take its name from this escapade).
+Jenrette is most famous for two things during his days as a congressman.
+First, he allegedly had sex with his then-wife, actress and model Rita Jenrette, behind a pillar on the steps of the Capitol Building during a break in a late night session of Congress (the comedy group "Capitol Steps" takes its name from this escapade).
 Rita later posed nude in Playboy and published a tell-all memoir.

 Second, he was charged with and convicted of accepting a bribe in the FBI sting operation known as Abscam which was conducted in 1980.
 He was recorded saying he had been given a cash loan by an associate.
 Jenrette was sentenced to two years in prison, of which he served 13 months.